IgniteUI/igniteui-blazor-examples/browser/IgBlazorSamples.Gulp/readme.md

 # Copying Samples to IgBlazorSamples.Server

-Run `gulp copySamplesToClient` command to copy samples from:
+Run `gulp copySamplesToServer` command to copy samples from:
 - `../../samples/**/Pages/*.razor` files and
 - `../../samples/**/Services/*.cs` files and
 - `../../samples/**/wwwroot/*.js` files to